yearn/yearn-devdocs/docs/developers/addresses/v3-contracts.md

 Deployments are done using create2 factories and should be stable across all EVM chains the protocol has been deployed on.

-If a contract has not been deployed on a specific chain it can be done permissionlessly using the scripts in the relevant GitHub repo.
-Or reach out to a Yearn contributor for help.
+If any of the core contracts have not been deployed on a specific chain it can be done permissionlessly using [this CLI tool](https://github.com/wavey0x/yearn-v3-deployer) or via the scripts in the relevant GitHub repo.
+If you have issues or questions, please reach out to a Yearn contributor for help.

 :::